CraigStuntz/CraigStuntz.github.io/drafts/2024-06-15-typechecking-1-1.markdown

 `add1` means "given some value `n` which is certainly a natural number, the next largest value, $n + 1$."[^Succ]

-So we can literally have a data type like:
+So (in Swift) we can literally have a data type like:

 ```swift
 indirect enum Nat {